 Comparison with MySQLdb

-is one of the earliest MySQL client libraries available for Python, widely used in early Python MySQL projects.
+MySQLdb is one of the earliest MySQL client libraries available for Python, widely used in early Python MySQL projects.
 However, it has some limitations:

 - Requires compilation and installation of C extensions: Installing

-can be cumbersome for environments without a C compiler. - Poor compatibility: It only supports Python 2.x or certain versions of Python 3.x, making it difficult to use in new projects.
+MySQLdbcan be cumbersome for environments without a C compiler. - Poor compatibility: It only supports Python 2.x or certain versions of Python 3.x, making it difficult to use in new projects.

-In contrast, PyMySQL
+In contrast, PyMySQL offers several advantages:

 - Pure Python implementation: No need to compile C extensions, which makes it easier to use across platforms, especially in environments lacking a C compiler.